Health professional: Regulation and registration

 Practicing without a license that is valid and current is typically illegal.
 In most jurisdictions, the provision of health care services is regulated by the government.
 Individuals found to be providing medical, nursing or other professional services without the appropriate certification or license may face sanctions and criminal charges leading to a prison term.
 The number of professions subject to regulation, requisites for individuals to receive professional licensure, and nature of sanctions that can be imposed for failure to comply vary across jurisdictions.

 In the United States, under Michigan state laws, an individual is guilty of a felony if identified as practicing in the health profession without a valid personal license or registration.
 Health professionals can also be imprisoned if found guilty of practicing beyond the limits allowed by their licenses and registration.
 The state laws define the scope of practice for medicine, nursing, and a number of allied health professions.
-In Florida, practicing medicine without the appropriate license is a crime classified as a third degree felony, which may give imprisonment up to five years.
-Practicing a health care profession without a license which results in serious bodily injury classifies as a second degree felony, providing up to 15 years' imprisonment.
+In Florida, practicing medicine without the appropriate license is a crime classified as a third-degree felony, which may give imprisonment up to five years.
+Practicing a health care profession without a license that results in serious bodily injury classifies as a second-degree felony, providing up to 15 years' imprisonment.

 In the United Kingdom, healthcare professionals are regulated by the state; the UK Health and Care Professions Council (HCPC) protects the 'title' of each profession it regulates.
 For example, it is illegal for someone to call himself an Occupational Therapist or Radiographer if they are not on the register held by the HCPC.